anca-radulian/Third-Year-Project/README.md

 The input data needed:
  - 2 points in 3D (positive values only)
- - Curvature angle of the cylinder (between 0 and 360 - _if choose to create a model with an angle bigger than 270 the model will become quite big to accommodate the angle_)
+ - Curvature angle of the cylinder (between 0 and 360 - _if choose to create a model with an angle bigger than 270 the model might become quite big to accommodate the angle_)
  - Radius of the cylinder (positive integer)
  - Size for the PGM file in px (no smaller than 50px)